 Family, environment and community information

 The family, community and the environment is therefore critical in coming up with a pedagogy and curriculum for child’s early learning stages.
-The curriculum should therefore incorporate the society values, encourage children interaction with their immediate environment and by a great extent foster the socio-cultural values.
-It must be noted that the child’s learning is shaped by the environment, family values and beliefs (Anning et al, 2004).
+The curriculum should therefore incorporate the society values, encourage children interaction with their immediate environment and by a great extent foster the socio-cultural values (Anning et al, 2004).

 From the practicum, it was observed that children have a strong sense of wellbeing; children are connected with and contribute to their world; and children have strong sense of identity.
-An appropriate curriculum and methodology of teaching should all children to explore these three concepts about children.
-As children interact so much with nearby object, the curriculum which promotes such activities would be appropriate.
+There are more outcomes attributes which can be observed in the children when they are observed in a friendly environment which include children being effective communicators, and that children are confident and involve learners.
+An appropriate curriculum and methodology of teaching should all children to explore these concepts about children (Goodfellow, 2009).

 Barnard, W. M. (2004).
 Parent involvement in elementary school and education attainment.
 Children & Youth Services Review, 26(1), 39–62.